 - Toe box is shallower than the previous model

-The highlight of the Mizuno Wave Rider 22 is the wave plate design that reduces impact while helping you keep a spring in your step.
+The highlight of the Mizuno Wave Rider 24 is the wave plate design that reduces impact while helping you keep a spring in your step–and that spring is important when transitioning from a forward-reaching heel strike to toe-off.
 The midsole in this edition has been modified for a softer ride and smoother transitions.
 The 12mm heel-to-toe drop works well for heel strikers.

 This shoe isn’t exceptionally cushioned, but it does feel comfortable.
-This style of shoe continues to get softer with every new edition.
+Even so, this model continues to get softer with every new edition.

 Grooves in the sole provide smooth transitions.
 This helps the shoe maintain flexibility.